-I often get told by foreigners that Sydney just isn't as cool as Melbourne, which both confuses me and hurts my feelings.
+Foreigners often tell me that Sydney isn't as cool as Melbourne, which both confuses me and hurts my feelings.

-To prove my point, here's a lowdown on Sydney's hippest suburbs — must-visits if you ever find yourself venturing to the Land Down Under.
+To prove my point, here's a lowdown on the hippest of Sydney's suburbs — must-visits if you ever venture to the Land Down Under.

 Traveling to Sydney, Australia?
 Book your hostels here

-The suburb of Balmain in inner Sydney is home to historic houses, trendy cafés and some of the best views you’ll see of the city, outside of Darling Harbour and Circular Quay.
+The suburb of Balmain in inner Sydney is home to historic houses, trendy cafés, and some of the city's best views outside of Darling Harbour and Circular Quay.

 Neighboring Newtown's credibility was lost to us for perhaps forever when the band Coldplay chose it as the setting for a music video in 2014.

 A special shout-out goes to the Oxford Tavern in Petersham.
-The desert menu is small but features what is known as “The Jelly Wrestle” – a plate that is intended to be shared and remains the most disgusting and ingeniously delicious dessert to be conceived in that suburb, at least.
+The dessert menu is small but features what is known as “The Jelly Wrestle.”

-The area is famous among Sydneysiders for a certain type of hipster.
+The area is famous among Sydneysiders for a specific type of hipster.
 If you keep your eyes peeled, you'll be sure to spot one (honestly, probably without even trying).

 Once known as the slums of the city, Surry Hill and Redfern are now two of the trendiest hot spots for students and young professionals.